npeters1322/hospEpi/README.md

     #> [1] "disease_expose" "data.frame"

-Calling the disease_expose function will pull up a Shiny gadget, which will allow you to choose your disease column and any exposure columns you want to bring along from your data, and then it will create an object of class ‘disease_expose’ if you receive no errors.
-If a Shiny gadget is not your thing, you can also manually do everything (choose your disease column and exposure columns by typing them into the function) by using the ‘new_disease_expose’ function.
+Calling the `disease_expose` function will pull up a Shiny gadget, which will allow you to choose your disease column and any exposure columns you want to bring along from your data, and then it will create an object of class `disease_expose` if you receive no errors.
+If a Shiny gadget is not your thing, you can also manually do everything (choose your disease column and exposure columns by typing them into the function) by using the `new_disease_expose` function.

-Now that you have a ‘disease_expose’ object, you can plot it by simply calling the plot function with the necessary arguments.
-The only required argument is the ‘disease_expose’ object, but you can also add additional arguments that will be passed to the geom_bar function.
+Now that you have a `disease_expose` object, you can plot it by simply calling the plot function with the necessary arguments.
+The only required argument is the `disease_expose` object, but you can also add additional arguments that will be passed to the `geom_bar` function.
 For
 example:

 ``` r